mitchlloyd/computed-validator/README.md

 ## The `validate` primitive

-The core of Ember Validator is the `validate` function.
+The core of Computed Validator is the `validate` function.
 You can use this to write one off validations for a single use case or write abstract, reusable validation rules.